CSCfi/lega-mirroring/README.md

 NOTES:
 * decrypt-request operations are logged to file decrypt_log.log in the working directory
-* Current buffer size is 1 kB.
-Should this be defined as a parameter as well, giving the user some freedom of memory control?
 * Read more about RES microservice [here](https://github.com/elixir-europe/ega-data-api-v3-res_mvc)

 ##### md5_checksum.py